Primatology and Conservation at Oxford Brookes University: Teaching programmes

 Primatology and conservation is taught as part of the BSc/BA in Anthropology and Biological Anthropology; BSc Animal Biology and Conservation; the postgraduate diploma in Anthropology; the MSc in Conservation Ecology; the MSc in Primate Conservation; the MRes in Primatology and Conservation.

 Doctoral research takes place in the School of Law Social Sciences and the School of Biological and Medical Sciences.

 The subject areas in which primatology and conservation are taught have been ranked as follows.

 QS rankings by subject (2025): Social Sciences and Management, 99; Environmental Sciences, 451-500; Biological Sciences, 551-600.

-Times Higher Education (2025): Arts and Humanities, 301-400; Life Sciences, 601-800; Scimago Institutional Rankings (2024): Social Sciences, 690; Agricultural and Biological Sciences, 1180; Environmental Sciences, 2117.
+Times Higher Education (2025): Arts and Humanities, 301-400; Life Sciences, 601-800.

+Scimago Institutional Rankings (2025): Anthropology, 367; Animal Science and Zoology, 824.